-The light-4j application can be easily started as Unix/Linux services using either init.d or systemd given it is packaged as a fatjar.
+The light-4j application can be easily started as a Unix/Linux service using either init.d or systemd given it is packaged as a fatjar.

 Installation as an init.d service (System V)